yazhinia/McDevol/README.md

 `-c | --contigs` fasta file of contig sequenes assembled from all samples (sample-wise assembly)

-note: bamfiles should be unsorted (i.e., alignments are arranged by read names as provided by aligners by default)
+note: bamfiles should be unsorted (i.e., default output of aligners and alignments are arranged by read names).
+As of now, mcdevol supports bamfiles from `bwa-mem` and `bowtie2`.

 ## Additional options